START YOUR CANADIAN EDUCATION WITH triOS!

 A: Advanced standing is approved on a case-by-case basis.
 We suggest that you bring your credentials from your home country with you when you meet with one of our Education Consultants, and they will review them with you before you send them to be evaluated by either ICAS in Guelph, CES at UofT, or WES.

-Q: What does an employer need for me to be able to work in Ontario?
+Q: What does an employer need from me to be able to work in Ontario?

 A: This depends heavily on which field of study you are choosing.
 As mentioned above, certain fields require certifications or accreditations to be achieved in passing exams specific to your line of work.